iutinvg/iutinvg.github.io/_posts/2016-04-02-mastering-python-the-steps.md

 </pre>

 is not failing.
 Hell yes, it's awesome.
 Apart the fact it's useless and explains nothing just because it's disconnected from any real problem you face daily doing your job.
 The book by Harry J.W.
 Percival is very far from these miserable "unit-test library reviews".
-The book explains how to deal with real problems you get during testing.
-But you will also know about the test-driven design approach which might change your way for building apps tremendously.
+He explains how to deal with real problems you get during testing.
+Besides you will also know about the test-driven design approach which might change your way for building apps tremendously.

 **to be continued**